saleemtoure/to-do-list/README.md

 # To-Do List

-A simple To-Do List GUI
+A simple To-Do-List application made in Python with Tkinter